35 Biggest Decorating Mistakes and Solutions

 Use accents to incorporate the look you enjoy without being overwhelming.
 If you have a house in the mountains and love the beach, display a collection of seashells or coral in or on a bookcase or end table instead of designing an entire beach-style room.

-Don't let your rooms feel dated by hanging on to older cabinets and especially hardware.
+Don't let your rooms feel dated by hanging onto dated (or even worse, damaged) cabinet hardware.

 Make small changes like switching the hardware on your kitchen or bath cabinets for a big impact.